arbor-sim/arbor/doc/tutorial/nmodl.rst

 .. _tutorial_nmodl_density:

-How to use NMODL to extend Arbor's repetoire of Ion Channels
+How to use NMODL to extend Arbor's repertoire of Ion Channels
 ============================================================

 NMODL is Arbor's way of expressing ion channel dynamics which in turn can be